FOR STUDENTS ENTERING WHARTON IN FALL 2017 OR LATER

 - Have earned a letter grade in at least 19 of the 29 CUs required for application

 - Have completed all First Year Foundation; Leadership Journey (through MGMT 301); Writing; Business Fundamental; Technology, Innovation & Analytics; Global Economy, Business & Society, General Education, and Cross-Cultural Perspective courses by the end of spring semester of the junior year

 - Must take the GMAT or the GRE no later than February of junior year

 Students who externally transfer into Wharton’s Undergraduate Program as a junior (or at the beginning of their fifth semester of college work) are not eligible for submatriculation.

 Admissions decisions are made by the MBA Admissions Committee.
 The rigorous selection process for the submatriculation program is designed to ensure that each candidate is evaluated in terms of his/her potential academic and social contribution to the MBA community.
 The Admissions Committee considers the overall quality of applications including academic record—both course selection and grades, GMAT/GRE scores, work experience, letters of recommendation (2 professional and 1 academic), community service, co-curricular activities, and application essays.
 Applicants must also demonstrate intellectual and professional maturity and have superior communication and analytical skills.

 - Make an appointment to discuss your eligibility with an advisor at the Wharton Undergraduate Division.

 - Carefully review the information about applying and access the application via the MBA Admissions website.
 Note that submatriculation applicants should apply during round 3.

 Please note that dual-degree students require permission of both schools to apply.

-Teran Tadal, Associate Director, Wharton Undergraduate Division, email@example.com.
+Teran Tadal, Director, Equity and Inclusion, Wharton Undergraduate Division, firstname.lastname@example.org.